mschweig/ros2vlx/README.md

 # ROS2VLX - ROS2 Vision Language eXecutor

 ROS2VLX is a natural language interface for ROS2, enabling users to interact with ROS2 using voice or text commands.
 It leverages LangChain, NVIDIA AI endpoints, and OpenAI/Azure OpenAI to provide a seamless and intelligent experience.
+Also working on a ROS2 Web Interface for n8n integration.

 > **⚠️ This project is currently under heavy development.
 Expect frequent updates and changes.**